 The thing is, any of these steps of ART might alter the normal imprinting process.

-I could have equally said, every one of these steps DOES alter the normal imprinting process, only that we don’t know to which extent and what it does for the future health of the child conceived this way.
+I could have equally said, every one of these steps does alter the normal imprinting process, only that we don’t know yet to which extent or what it does for the future health of the child conceived this way.

 Generally, these technologies are considered safe.
 However, new evidence presented over the last years has suggested an increased incidence of imprinting disorders in children conceived by ART.

 Large longitudinal studies are particularly critical to evaluate long-term effects of ART not only in terms of embryonic development and birth defects (most studies so far compare only birth defects in ART vs. non-ART children).
-Another important consideration will be do determine whether the implicated association between ICSI, IVF, and imprinting disorders is actually related to the reproductive technologies or to infertility itself?
+However, another important consideration will be to determine whether the implicated association between ART and imprinting disorders is actually related to the reproductive technologies or to infertility itself?

 There are for sure many surprises coming up in the next years and this we are now sure of: we can’t any longer be blind to the environment in which the conception takes place, or diminish by any means the role that the quality of woman’s eggs has in this process.

 In this short video you can see what exactly occurs during the ICSI procedure in the lab.
 You don’t need to be an expert on egg quality to understand that a lot of fine architecture gets destroyed.
 Does it really not matter?
 We simply can’t tell yet.